 - Pecans: Toasting the pecans is a major upgrade and I highly suggest it!
 Let them toast in the oven as you whisk together the filling on the stove (step 5).
 Simply toast for 8 minutes at 300°F (149°C).
 Then can be warm when stirred into the filling.

 - Eggs: If you’re concerned about consuming any raw egg yolks, use a candy/oil thermometer and make sure the mixture is cooked to 160°F (71°C).
 If you notice any cooked egg bits, you can run it through a strainer.

 - 9×13 Cake: You can bake this cake as a 9×13 sheet cake instead.
 Top with coconut pecan filling, no need for the chocolate buttercream!
 The cake will take 35-40 minutes at 350°F (177°C).

-- Cupcakes: Use this coconut pecan filling to fill a batch of super moist chocolate cupcakes.
+- Cupcakes: Use this coconut pecan filling to fill a batch of baked and cooled super moist chocolate cupcakes.
 Half of the filling should be plenty, so you can halve the filling recipe or make the full filling recipe and freeze leftovers for up to 3 months.
 You can frost with chocolate buttercream.
 For filling baked cupcakes, we usually cut a hole in the center and add the filling.
 If needed for a visual, you can watch me do this in the video for these sugar plum fairy cupcakes.